 Stretches can also take care of problems like muscle cramps that plague athletes constantly.
-Before stretching, you do a good warmup session with light jogging or jumping jacks.
+Before stretching, do a good warmup session with light jogging or jumping jacks.
 Stretches will help your body maintain its flexibility, and you should do it before a workout to prevent injury from happening in the first place!

 Stretching is something that every athlete should use not just for recovery but also for prevention.
 For example, stretching during a yoga session is good because it improves flexibility, reducing pain and discomfort while doing other exercises like running or lifting weights.
 In addition, stretches are a few ways to lie back and relax.

-Stretching will benefit your body if you have a muscle injury.
+Stretching will benefit your body if you have a muscle injury

 Many athletes use stretching as a tool to recover from an injury faster.
-When you stretch an injured muscle group, you allow blood to flow into the area, promoting faster healing.
+When you try an injured muscle group, you allow blood to flow into the area, promoting faster healing.
 Stretching the injured area also helps it recover by lengthening tight muscles and returning to their regular length.

 Stretching is a quick way to ensure your muscles don’t remain weak after an injury, leaving you at risk for re-injury!
 So it is used not only as a prevention tool but also for recovery.

 Stretching can preserve muscle mass during periods of inactivity caused by severe injuries.

 When you’re sick or have a severe injury, your body will stop moving, even if you sometimes try to force yourself.
 This lack of movement puts stress on a particular muscle group and causes a loss of muscle tissue.
 Stretching prevents this from happening by keeping the muscle tissue intact.
 In addition, stretches are great for recovery because they can avoid muscle soreness.